ifoxfoot/fqacalc/README.md

 species is counted once along with its total cover value.
 Allowing duplicates work best for transect-level metrics, where repeated plots along a transect may contain the same species.
-As a note, if `allow_duplicates == TRUE` in a cover-weighted function, any duplicates species be counted once and their cover values will be added together.
+As a note, if `allow_duplicates = FALSE` in a cover-weighted function, any duplicates species will be counted once and their cover values will be added together.

 #### Function Arguments